yiorgosynkl/yiorgosynkl.github.io/_posts/2024-10-15-latin-essentials.md

 * `Status quo` means "The existing state (of affairs)".
 Mainly used with regard to social or political issues.
 * `Per se` means "By itself or in itself".
 Used to describe or talk about something on its own, rather than in connection with other things.
 * `De facto` means "in fact".
+* `Ante meridiem / Post meridiem` translates to "Before midday / after midday".
+We nowadays use `am` and `pm` in clocks.
+* `AD` stands for "Anno Domini" and translates to "In the Year of the Lord".
+We nowadays use it to refer to specific dates/years.
+Used alongside `BC` which stands for "Before Christ".
+In recent years, some have proposed using "BCE" ("Before Common Era") and "CE" ("Common Era") instead of BC and AD to make the system more inclusive and to avoid religious connotations).

 Legal phrases:
 * `ex rel` stands for `ex relatione` and means  "on behalf of", "for the use of", "on the relation of" and similar expressions. (legal terminology)